Rhododendron Ponticum was introduced into Britain by the Victorians for its ornamental value.

 For these reasons it is necessary to remove Rhododendron Ponticum from the woods, and this is done by cutting it down, burning the cuttings, and killing off the stump.

 Ashplats Conservation Group has been carrying out this process every year since 1997.
-We may finish it off after 17 years or so around 2014.
 The work is done in the winter to avoid disturbing any nesting birds.
+All of the large stands have been removed and regrowth is controlled by spraying and pulling of seedlings.

 Laurels have the same effect in woodland as Rhododendrons and likewise are being removed.